 To get the correct coding for your goods and originating status it is best to check the rules of your local customs authority as well as the customs authority of the destination for the export.

 To get your classification codes correct here are some tools to help.

 The WCO offers trade tools, which act as a central database that includes HS and the Rules of Origin, including updates of HS codes.

 The importance of HS codes in international trade

 The acceptance and versatility of the HS code as a universal economic language and code for goods has made it an indispensable tool for international trade, incorporated into many customs clearance systems around the world.

-Using the correct HS code and the right interpretation is of utmost importance for an importer, as usage of incorrect code may be considered by customs as non-compliance, misleading or misdeclaration – each of which comes with its associated penalties.
+Using the correct HS code and the right interpretation is of utmost importance, as usage of incorrect code may be considered by customs as non-compliance, misleading or misdeclaration – each of which comes with its associated penalties.